SwiftUI Text

 public static let wordProcessing: AccessibilityTextContentType

 Swift Starter Kits is transparently built in the open.
-Visit the changelog for updates, or follow development via Mastodon or Twitter.
+Visit the changelog for version updates, or follow development via Mastodon or Twitter.